-ΔT in equations 7 and 8 is unknown but can be estimated for each individual sample using an ice flow/heat flow model that solves the ice advection/firn compaction and the heat advection and diffusion equation transiently over the last million years.
+- ΔT in equations 7 and 8 is unknown but can be estimated using an ice flow/heat flow model that solves the ice advection/firn compaction and the heat advection and diffusion equation transiently over the last million years.
 Here we used the model by Michel (2016) and a parameterization of heat diffusion and heat conductivity according to Cuffey and Paterson (2010).
 Density of the firn was estimated by the Herron Langway model (Michel, 2016).
 Heat diffusivity of the very porous top 10 m of the firn was corrected according to Weller and Schwerdtfeger (1970).
 The recent firn temperature difference ΔT in this run agreed within $\pm 0.2^{\circ}$ C between the model and measured firn temperature profiles at Dome C (Buizert et al., 2020, submitted).
-These-We assume that the $\pm 0.2^{\circ}$ C are in the following assumed to represent the analytical uncertainty of the model.
+These - 15 $\pm 0.2^{\circ}$ Care in the following assumed to represent the analytical uncertainty of the model.
 Surface temperature and snow accumulation used in the model are prescribed using the EDC temperature record over the last 800,000 yr (Jouzel et al., 2007, Bazin et al., 2013) and a scaled version of the stacked marine δ^{18} O record (Lisiecki and Raymo, 2005) for earlier times.
-For an optimal fit with the measured temperature profile over the entire ice thickness at Dome C a +2°C correction of glacial temperatures was applied by Michel (2016), however, this has only a very small effect on the firn temperature difference.
-Ice thickness changes over the last 800 kyr are taken from Parrenin et al. (2007) and a scaled version of the stacked marine δ^{18} O record for earlier times.
-The constant geothermal heat flux as well as and the thinning function were chosen to optimize the agreement of the modeled temperature profile with borehole temperature measurements (Buizert et al., 2020, submitted) and the age profile at Dome C (Bazin et al., 2013).
+For an optimal fit with the measured temperature profile over the entire ice thickness at Dome C a +2° C correction of glacial temperatures was applied by Michel (2016), however, this has only a very small effect on the firn temperature difference. - 20 Ice thickness changes over the last 800 kyr are taken from Parrenin et al. (2007) and a scaled version of the stacked marine δ^{18} O record for earlier times.
+The constant geothermal heat flux as well as the thinning function were chosen to optimize the agreement of the modeled temperature profile with borehole temperature measurements (Buizert et al., 2020, submitted) and the age profile at Dome C (Bazin et al., 2013).

 The DCH affects both the gravitational enrichment and the absolute value of the temperature gradient.
 Accordingly, we use an iterative approach for equation 7 to determine the firn temperature gradient from the model results.
 In the first step we neglect the temperature gradient, thus thermodiffusion effects, to estimate the DCH where Δm^ is the unit mass difference in kg/mol.
 After this first step we read out the modeled firn temperature difference for this depth and use it for the thermal diffusion correction in the next step.
-Using this iterative approach the firn column depth already converges after two iterations.
+Using this iterative approach the firn column depth -already converges after two iterations.
 This model-based analysis shows that the firn column depth is about 70-80 m for glacial periods and 90-100 m for interglacials.

-$$z = \ln\left(\frac{\Delta \delta{\text{grav}}^}{1000} + 1\right) \cdot \frac{RT}{\Delta m^ g} \tag{9}$$
+$$z = \ln\left(\frac{\Delta\delta{\text{grav}}^}{1000} + 1\right) \cdot \frac{\mathbf{R}T}{\Delta m^ \mathbf{g}} \tag{9}$$ omit commas deviate significantly omit comma individual samples older than 40 kyr significantly deviate from the mean value over the last 40 kyr (see above).
+We, therefore, use the mean $\epsilon^{Ar-N_2}$ value over the last 40 kyr for the entire record and include its standard deviation as a measure of a potential systematic error that we introduce by this choice of $\epsilon^{Ar-N_2}$.